mayaalsamarrai/vc-odt-mpa-theme/docs/manage-product-images.md

 1. Go to More->Catalog->Categories and items-> select the product and open Product details
 1. Select the 'Images' widget
 1. The system will display all product images that were uploaded before
-1. Every image has priority.
-The lower is number, the higher is the priority.
-Ex., image with priority '0' the the image with the highest priority and this image is displayed as the main one.
+1. Every image has a priority.
+The lower is the number, the higher is the priority.
+Ex., image with priority '0' is the image with the highest priority and this image will be displayed as the main one.

 ![Images](media/screen-images.png)